 Voting has always been really interesting to me.
-I have always liked the thought of people caring so much about their community, their state and even their country that they want to make a change in it–leave their mark in it, if you will.
+I have always liked the thought about people caring so much about their community, their state and even their country that they want to make a change in it–leave their mark in it, if you will.

 So much is going on around us as citizens of this country that we get caught up in our own little worlds.
 We tend not to look up to see what can be affecting today’s society and the secondary effects they may have in the future.